buragc/blog/content/work.md

-+++
-slug = "/work"
-title = "work"
-date = "2019-09-20T22:30:45-05:00"
-+++
+---
+title: "Work"
+date: 2019-09-20T22:30:45-05:00
+draft: false
+---

+I am a product focused engineering leader and I love building teams that ship products.
+Over the course of 20 years, I've found myself working in health, finance, and tech industries.
+Although I have switched to engineering management 10+ years ago, I still actively tinker in code.

+Below is a high level overview of my work, for more details please see [my LinkedIn profile.](https://www.linkedin.com/in/buragc)

 # LinkedIn (June 2019 - Present)
-I am currently working at LinkedIn as an engineering manager focusing on advertiser systems and experience.
+I currently work at LinkedIn, where I lead multiple teams focusing on LinkedIn advertiser systems and member ad experience.

---

 # Instagram (July 2018 - June 2019)
 I worked as an Engineering Manager at Instagram, primarily working with data engineers and data systems.
 My focus areas included mobile application (iOS / Android) performance & reliability and server side efficiency.

---

 # Abaka (July 2017 - July 2018)